MAKEUP PRODUCTS (NON-PERMANENT)

 14331

-Chemicals linked to cancer can be found in food, water, and many other common goods.
-But, no type of consumer goods is susceptible to less government oversight than cosmetics and other personal care products, including Elizabeth Arden Shine Pops.
-Although most of the contaminants and chemicals in cosmetics probably pose very little risk, subjection to some is linked to serious health disorders, including cancer.
+Contaminants and chemicals associated with cancer can be found in water, food, and several other everyday items.
+Still, no classification of consumer items is susceptible to less government direction than cosmetics and other personal care products, including Elizabeth Arden Shine Pops.
+Although most of the chemicals and contaminants in cosmetics and personal care products probably present very little risk, exposure to a few is associated with substantial health conditions, such as cancer.